mgmonteleone/memcacher/README.md

 ```
 * The base url of the site starts the config
+* The upstream is the server to pull data, can be the same as the base url, but is usefull to set directly to upstream.
 * a prefix is designated for the site, which will be appended to the uri, to ensure they are unique
 * a list of tuples for each resource to be memcached, specify the uri, with the memcache expiry time (in seconds) as the send parameter.
 * The mcservers section allows you to list multiple memcache servers with their port.
 Assets will be written to all servers listed.